ekampf/gatsby-theme-networked-thought/theme/README.md

 ### Double square-bracket linking

-The core feature of taking networked thoughts notes - any piece of text wrapped in doubl square-brackets (ex: [[some thought]]) will turn into a link to a page on that topic.
+The core feature of taking networked thoughts notes - any piece of text wrapped in double square-brackets (ex: [[some thought]]) will turn into a link to a page on that topic.
 If the page already exists it will link to that, if not it will create a new empty page.
 When generating that page, a reference is created back to the linking page.